SummerOak/CrashSDK/README.md

     1) parse registers state when crash occur,
     2) unwind call stack;
     3) write crash information to file;
-    Since we are doing these in a signal handler, we should consider signal safety;
+    Since we are do these in a signal handler, we should take signal safety into consideration.